 Baines Timeline

 This is not a sales page.
-The images and information imparted below serve for historical reference only, and not for sales or profits.
-Most of the cards seen below are in private collections.
+The images and information imparted below serve for historical reference only.
+The cards seen below are in private collections.

-Below you will find foreword and introductions, brief timeline and also a more in-depth timeline, with dates and card types, and much more on the wonderful cards by J.Baines Litho in Manningham, Bradford
+On this page you will find foreword and introductions, followed by a brief timeline and then an in-depth timeline and much more on the wonderful cards by J.Baines Litho, J.Baines & J.Baines Ltd.; made in Manningham, Bradford, Barnsley & Gillingham in Kent,

 Acknowledgement.

-The information I myself had gathered from endless research, which I carried out over 35 years of collecting Baines cards, was finally confirmed and corrected last year by a gentleman named Mr. Crick, the great, great grandson of John Baines Sr. It's thanks to him that we finally have been able to confirm exact dates for the cards on this page, for the Baines timeline.
+The information below was gathered by me from endless research which I carried out over 35 years of collecting Baines cards.
+A lot of it was doubly confirmed in 2020 by a gentleman named Mr. Crick, the great, great grandson of John Baines Sr. He added a fair amount of invaluable knowledge to this page.
+It's thanks to him that we finally have been able to confirm exact dates for the cards, for the Baines timeline.
 The images are my own and most of the information here is mine but a vital 10% came from Mr. Crick who used family records to set things straight.
-Thank you Mr. Crick.
+Thank you Mr. Crick!
 I am in your debt.
+Also, thanks to Bill Duerden who was THE Baines man in the 1980's and 1990's, perhaps the greatest researcher and expert of the time.
+I am so grateful for all he passed on to me in 1998.

 Foreword.